-Quitline has two Aboriginal advisors available to take calls from the Victorian Aboriginal community when you call 13 7848.
+Quitline has two Aboriginal Quit Specialists available to take calls from the Victorian Aboriginal community when you call 13 7848.

-Tokerau and Tristan are ready to listen to your story and have a yarn about how they can best support your journey to cut down or quit.
-The Quitline call back service is free - to have an Aboriginal Quitline Advisor call you back, simply call or fill in some brief details on our Quitline callback page.
+Tokerau and Jamara are ready to listen to your story and have a yarn about how they can best support your journey to cut down or quit.
+The Quitline call back service is free – to have an Aboriginal Quit Specialist call you back, simply call or fill in some brief details on our Quitline callback page.

 Quitline is a safe space to talk about smoking; everything yarned about on Quitline is strictly private and confidential.

 Information on cancer facts, cancer growth, the difference between benign and malignant tumours, and who to speak to.

 A glossary of key words doctors may use about types of cancers, treatment, and the roles of different health professionals.

 Information and answers to common questions about the three main cancer treatment types:

 Overviews of the five cancer types most likely to affect Aboriginal people: